 There are a number of ways you can help PACTS achieve its objectives:

 Become a member

 PACTS has over 100 member organisations.
-PACTS members receive a range of benefits for their annual subscription which is based on the size and nature of the organisation.
-See the PACTS benefits booklet to find out more.
+PACTS members receive a range of benefits For their annual subscription which is based on the size and nature of the organisation.
+See the PACTS Member Benefits Brochure to find out more.
 PACTS is pleased to have members from the private, public and voluntary sectors but it does not endorse any organisation, product or service.